GWU’s interim president hopes 2022 will be ‘turning point’ for school

 Last year, as GWU celebrated its bicentennial, the campus was in a state of turbulence.

-The coronavirus pandemic continued to wreak havoc, leading the university to host its second virtual graduation ceremony even as other schools in the District held in-person celebrations.
-The campus was coming off a tough budget year, due to lost revenue and unexpected expenses triggered by the pandemic — but managed to break even after “mitigation efforts” that included layoffs and a hiring freeze.
+The coronavirus pandemic continued to wreak havoc, leading the university to host its second virtual graduation ceremony even as other schools in D.C. held in-person celebrations.
+The campus was coming off a tough budget year because of lost revenue and unexpected expenses triggered by the pandemic — but managed to break even after “mitigation efforts” that included layoffs and a hiring freeze.

-Meanwhile concerns about former president Thomas LeBlanc’s leadership continued to mount, and a faculty survey revealed widespread dissatisfaction with his administration and a culture of distrust.
+Meanwhile, concerns about then-President Thomas LeBlanc’s leadership continued to mount, and a faculty survey revealed widespread dissatisfaction with his administration and a culture of distrust.
 In interviews, professors pointed to a string of leadership blunders, including a now-defunct plan introduced in 2019 to reduce enrollment and increase the number of students studying science, technology, engineering and math.
-Faculty often complained LeBlanc ignored principles of shared governance, processes through which faculty — and, sometimes, students and staff — participate in major decisions.
+Faculty often complained that LeBlanc ignored principles of shared governance, processes through which faculty — and, sometimes, students and staff — participate in major decisions.

 In February 2020 came allegations of racism after LeBlanc made an insensitive remark in a response to a question about divesting from the fossil fuel industry — for which he later apologized.
 In August of that year, the university hired a marketing executive from Michigan State University who state prosecutors said was part of an effort to stonewall an investigation into disgraced sports doctor Larry Nassar.